-Olugbemisola Rhuday-Perkovich is the author of 8th Grade Superzero (Scholastic), a Notable Book for a Global Society and Notable Social Studies Trade Book for Young People.
+Olugbemisola Rhuday-Perkovich is the author of 8th Grade Superzero (Scholastic), a Notable Book for a Global Society and Notable Social Studies Trade Book for Young People, and the Alice’s Adventures in Wonderland adaptation for Sesame Workshop’s Ghostwriter.
 She co-authored the NAACP Image Award-nominated Two Naomis, and its sequel, Naomis Too (Balzer and Bray/HarperCollins).
-Her nonfiction work includes: Above and Beyond: NASA’s Journey To Tomorrow (Discovery/MacMillan), and the picture book biography Someday Is Now: Clara Luper and the 1958 Oklahoma City Sit-Ins (Seagrass/Quarto).
-Olugbemisola is also the editor of The Hero Next Door, a 2019 middle grade anthology from We Need Diverse Books.
-A member of The Brown Bookshelf and We Need Diverse Books, Olugbemisola lives with her family in New York City.
-Find her on Twitter @olugbemisola and Instagram @olugbemisolarhudayperkovich.
+Her nonfiction work includes: Above and Beyond: NASA’s Journey To Tomorrow (Discovery/Macmillan), and the picture book biography Someday Is Now: Clara Luper and the 1958 Oklahoma City Sit-Ins (Quarto Kids).
+Olugbemisola is also the editor of The Hero Next Door, a middle grade anthology from We Need Diverse Books, and has contributed to collections including We Rise, We Resist, We Raise Our Voices (Just Us Books/Crown), and Imagine It Better: Visions of What School Might Be.
+Her forthcoming works include It Doesn’t Take A Genius (Six Foot Press), Operation Sisterhood (Crown/Random House), Mae Makes A Way (Crown/Random House), and Saving Earth: Climate Change and the Fight for Our Future (FSG/Macmillan).
+Olugbemisola lives with her family in New York City.
+Find her on Instagram @olugbemisolarhudayperkovich and Twitter @olugbemisola.

 Books by Olugbemisola Rhuday-Perkovich